kaliber5/logger-bundle/LoggerBundle/Resources/doc/index.rst

     # ..
         tags:
             - { name: k5.logger.logging }
+            - { name: 'monolog.logger', channel: 'my-channel' } # optional, to log in a given channel

 Then in your class you can use methods like ``$this->logDebug($message)`` to simplify logging.